wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

 Wazuh dashboard
 ^^^^^^^^^^^^^^^^

-We use the Wazuh archives to query and display events related to the technique being hunted.
-It is important to note that while consulting the archives, some events might already be captured as alerts on the Wazuh dashboard.
-You can utilize information from the Wazuh archives, including alerts and events that have no detection to create customized rulesets based on your specific requirements.
+Use the Wazuh archives to query and display events related to the technique being hunted.
+It's important to note that while consulting the archives, some events might already be captured as alerts on the Wazuh dashboard.
+You can use information from the Wazuh archives, including alerts and events that have no detection to create custom rules based on your specific requirements.

 #.
 Apply a time range filter to view events that occurred within the last five minutes of when the test was performed.
 Filter to view logs from the specific Windows endpoint using ``agent.id``, ``agent.ip`` or ``agent.name``.